Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

-Life insurance flat extra fees, what are they, and what do they do?
-Just about all of us who have purchased life insurance at onewhat is a life insurance flat extra fee time or another fully understand the concept of having a premium to pay each year.
+Flat extra fees for life insurance, what are they, and what do they do?
+Just about all of us who have purchased life insurance at one time or another fully understand the concept of having a premium to pay each year.

 Many people don’t realize that your health history, height & and weight, tobacco use, and other specific information about you can impact rates.